Frequently Asked Questions

 Many people want to know why their dogs' feces is turquoise... in most cases it ends up being because the dog ate rat poison that had been left out to target nuisance wildlife.
 However, in many cases, targeted wildlife is too smart to eat all of the poison - or even enough for it to kill them.

 Can Anti Freeze Be Used To Kill a Raccoon? ...
 A Skunk?

 Anti freeze sometimes kills raccoons, skunks, squirrels and other animals.
-A Norman, Oklahoma homeowner attempted to perform do it yourself raccoon removal using antifreeze and rat poison.
-The Oklahoma City Skunk Whisperer® was called in to remove the remaining raccoons in the attic and exclude them properly to prevent future issues.
+In the photo below, a homeowner attempted to perform do it yourself raccoon removal using antifreeze and rat poison.
+One of our team professionals was called in to remove the remaining raccoons in the attic and exclude them properly to prevent future issues.

 So, what happens if the anti-freeze or rat poison does not kill the skunk or raccoon?
 Exactly where does it die?
 Skunks and raccoons do not typically go out in the middle of the yard to die in a convenient place for you.
 If it is currently living under your house or in your attic, the animal will die there in most cases, or fall behind a wall - we know - we get many calls to remove dead poisoned animals.
 Cutting holes in walls, roofs, and ceilings to remove dead wildlife can become very expensive, very quickly.

 Note the photo below of the dead mouse that we had to remove from a client's house.
 Because of the smell that filled the entire house, this one dead mouse forced the homeowners to move into a hotel.

 Hotel fees, drywall repair, painting, deodorizing, dead pets... how much did that rat poison to the remove the mouse really cost?
 How much worse would it be if it was a larger animal such as a skunk, squirrel or raccoon?

 We have better solutions than poisons and anti-freeze.